 First, the development team develops the core module of the software project and after that other modules are developed one-by-one, and each module is increment with the core module and so on.

-This module is used, when requirements are well-understood, means the customer known what he wants to develop.
+This module is used, when requirements are well-understood, means the customer knows what he wants to develop.

 In this phase, all the customers’ requirements are collected at the starting of the project, and SRS documents are created in the starting phase after that we develop and increment software module-by-module according to the customer’s requirements.